 You can play with the seasonings so that the recipe matches your favorite flavors.
 One word of caution though.
 It’s easy to overlook the high sodium (salt) levels in many seasonings.
 For example, most hot sauces are high in sodium.
 That’s why I use chili powder instead.
 It’s low in sodium and it doesn’t make the recipe watery.

 Here’s a downloadable copy of this recipe.
-It is in a PDF format.
+It is in PDF format.
 You’ll need Adobe Reader to view and make a copy of it.
 To download a FREE copy of this software, go to Adobe.com.

 Download a copy of this recipe here: Veggie Delight Breakfast Bowl